"Now that the smoke's gone And the air is all clear Those who were right there Had a new kind of fear"

 Prisoners: One of the suspects Detective Loki interrogates steals his gun and commits suicide this way.

 Tommy Wiseau's The Room had main character Johnny go out this way after he found out about his fiancee's affair.
-Of course, this is after his wimpy rage against his home.
+Of course, it is only after his wimpy rage against his home that he goes, "Oh hai, gun barrel!"

 The Crying Game.
 Dil wants to kill Fergus, but her dead lover "won't let her", so instead, she turns the gun on herself.
 Fergus tenderly removes the gun from her mouth and stops her from committing suicide.